hringbauer/ancIBD/docs/Intro.rst

 -   `Call IBD with ancIBD <run_ancIBD.ipynb>`__
 -   `Visualize the IBD output <plot_IBD.ipynb>`__

-Users can embed the underlying Python functions into Python wrapper scripts and their own interactive Jupyter notebooks.
+The example notebooks and data can be also downloaded `here <https://www.dropbox.com/sh/q18yyrffbdj1yv1/AAC1apifYB_oKB8SNrmQQ-26a?dl=0Users1>`_ Users can embed the underlying Python functions into Python wrapper scripts and their own interactive Jupyter notebooks.

 Using ``ancIBD`` via the command line (available in the next release)
 **********